 There are two scissor parameters that need to be calculated from the scissor calibration.
 First, we must determine the normal of the scissor plane of cut, which is the normal of the scissor's blade for scissors with flat blades.
 Second, we must determine the scissor pinch point position.
 The calibration for the scissor's plane of cut normal is done by tracing the surface of one of the the scissor's blades with the pointer tool to estimate the scissor blade's plane normal.
-The calibration for the pinch point position is done by drawing training lines on the phantom to estimate the scissor's plane along those lines like the scissors are cutting them.
+The calibration for the pinch point position is done by drawing training lines on the phantom to estimate the scissor's pinch point position, tracing them with the pointer tool, and then placing the scissor blades along those lines like the scissors are cutting them.